At Lake of the Woods (Part Two)

 There are the islands, and there is the open sky, which is more beautiful than the dweller in the mountains imagines.

 The monotony of outlook at the lake where very island seems the same deceives only the casual observer.
 It palls on the painter of unusual, dramatic, or cataclysmic effects; it even wearies the average sketcher, until he has adjusted his perception to its restrictions.
 He grows tired of portraying trees, rocks and rippling water, in perpetual sunshine; he is limited sadly in the possible variations of his themes.
 Moreover, he is mostly forced to remain at water-level.
 In spite of their variety in detail, his pictures bear a family resemblance.
 He hesitates to bring too numerous a progeny.
-It has been done, of course.
-Many a painter has repeated one profitable theme for a lifetime, like a bird with one note, but in the Hades they will inhabit finally, they will paint interminable haystacks, or whatever they affected in life.

 On first acquaintance with the lake the artist starts with a conventional landscape, with his horizon a third of the way up or down the panel, a tree in full stature about a third of the way across, reflected in the water, and a foreground of rock and vegetation.
 His next sketch differs to the extent of two trees instead of one.
 Bye and bye he moves his horizon, later he leaves it out altogether.